michalkow/xkcd-substitutions/README.md

 xkcd-substitutions
 ==================

-Small script that make reading news more fun - based on http://xkcd.com/1288/, http://xkcd.com/1625/, and http://xkcd.com/1679/
+A small script that makes reading news more fun – based on http://xkcd.com/1288/, http://xkcd.com/1625/, and http://xkcd.com/1679/.

 Usage
 --------